ElementalCyclone/CamCrossEX/README.md

 # CamCrossEX
-Xamarin.Forms plugin for accessing camera (capture &amp; recording) with hig degree of control
+Xamarin.Forms plugin for accessing camera (capture &amp; recording) with high degree of control